TanayyyS/CODSOFT/codsoft_task5/README.md

 Project Structure:

-This folder contains a README file, the contact_book.py script, and an output screenshot showing usage.
+This folder contains a README file, the contact_book.py script, and an output file showing usage.

 Input/Output Example: